 Ben Bridge is an interesting option.
+The company has been operating for more than 110 years, giving it a substantial history.
 Most of the diamonds are GIA or AGS certified.
 Our last secret shopping at Ben Bridge was quite impressive.
 You can still get far better value online, but the diamonds were beautiful and the price was fair.

 Robbins Brothers offers a fantastic selection of engagement ring styles.
 Be sure not to purchase something directly from the showcase.
 Insist on purchasing a GIA-certified center diamond for your ring.
 Robbins Brothers maintains a large stock with a wide range of quality, so make sure to choose wisely (feel free to contact us).

 There are some pretty decent options in Orange County.
 From the large retail chains (Ben Bridge) down to the local independent jeweler (Simone & Son), our experiences were surprisingly positive across the board.
 But if you are looking for the absolute best bang for your buck, check out our recommended online jewelers.

 As always if you have any questions, don’t hesitate to reach out to us.
 One of our diamond consultants will be happy to assist you in finding the perfect engagement ring.